muness/muness.github.io/_posts/2023-06-28-documenting-strategy-lessons-from-leading-data-and-eng.md

 This essay really fits into a series that I've considered writing for a years:

 - Using [The First 90 Days](https://hbr.org/books/watkins) to learn about a new challenge or role.
-- Use those learnings to collaboratively develop a strategy.
+- Use early learnings to collaboratively develop strategy.
 - The [Five Dysfunctions of a team](https://www.tablegroup.com/product/dysfunctions/) and how they prevent buy-in.
 - Documenting and revisiting strategy (this article).
 - Making strategy relevant from planning on through to daily tasks.
 - Adopting the ideas in [Drive](https://www.danpink.com/books/drive/) by developing individual growth plans.
 They use an adapted version of the process presented here.
-- Reflecting on progress and communicating it to stakeholders (marketing our work).
+- Reflecting on progress and communicating it to stakeholders.

 If you're interested in one or more of those, let me know!

 ## The Importance of Strategy Clarity

 In his book, [Common Sense Leadership Matters](https://www.peteblaber.com/items/common-sense-leadership-matters), Pete Blaber highlights patterns of healthy leadership.
 Among these are a shared sense of purpose, free-flowing communication, and the presence of the 'why' behind orders or directives.
 These elements are crucial for strategy communication.